Putting Calgary First

 Be an ambassador:

-- Treat all citizens, vendors, and special interest groups fairly and consistently.
+- Treat all members of the public, vendors, and special interest groups fairly and consistently.

-- Deliver services to citizens regardless of their political or world views.
+- Deliver services to members of the public regardless of their political or world views.

 - Act and communicate in a way that reflects positively on The City.

 - When I see a positive story about The City or my colleagues, I share it.